 These riders are usually paid out when you are still alive.
 The hospitalization benefit for example pays a certain sum for each day you are in the hospital.
 So is critical illness, which pays on a diagnosis of a serious illness.

-For a whole life policy, you can also become the beneficiary either voluntarily or involuntarily.
+Voluntary surrender.
+For a whole life policy or variable universal life (VUL), you can also become the beneficiary either voluntarily or involuntarily.
 You can choose to surrender your policy in exchange for the cash value.
 A cash value is an amount of money that gets accumulated through the years.
 The longer the policy remains in effect, the higher its value becomes.

 Should you wish to surrender your policy, you will get whatever cash value that you have accumulated.
 The result is that your life will no longer be insured and the policy is terminated.